A brute-force search for R-symmetric Wess-Zumino models: The Nelson-Seiberg theorem and exceptions

 A revision of the theorem~\cite{Kang:2012fn} gives a combined necessary and sufficient condition for SUSY breaking assuming a polynomial superpotential, with a generalization to non-polynomial superpotential~\cite{Li:2020wdk}:

-\begin{theorem} In a Wess-Zumino model with a generic superpotential, the necessary and sufficient condition for SUSY breaking at the global minimum is that the superpotential has an R-symmetry, and one of the following conditions is satisfied: \begin{itemize} \item The superpotential is smooth at the field space origin and $N_2 > N_0$ holds for any consistent R-charge assignment, where $N_2$ and $N_0$ are the numbers of R-charge $2$ and R-charge $0$ fields. \item The superpotential is singular at the field space origin. \end{itemize} \end{theorem}
+\begin{theorem} In a Wess-Zumino model with a generic superpotential, the necessary and sufficient condition for SUSY breaking at the global minimum is that the superpotential has an R-symmetry, and one of the following conditions is satisfied: \begin{itemize} \item The superpotential is analytic at the field space origin and $N_2 > N_0$ holds for any consistent R-charge assignment, where $N_2$ and $N_0$ are the numbers of R-charge $2$ and R-charge $0$ fields. \item The superpotential is non-analytic at the field space origin. \end{itemize} \end{theorem}

 In case of polynomial superpotentials, the criteria for SUSY breaking are just counting and comparing $N_2$ and $N_0$ of each model.
 The SUSY vacua from $N_2 \le N_0$ preserve the R-symmetry and give a zero expectation value to $W$~\cite{Sun:2011fq}, and this result for SUSY vacua is also true for $\mathbb{Z}_{n \ge 3}$ R-symmetries or non-Abelian discrete R-symmetries~\cite{Brister:2022xxx}.
-Counterexamples with generic superpotential coefficients are also found~\cite{Sun:2019bnd} to be inconsistent with Theorem \ref{thm:01} and \ref{thm:02}.
-These counterexamples can be viewed as having non-generic R-charges, but are more properly described as possessing special R-charge assignments satisfying certain conditions~\cite{Amariti:2020lvx, Sun:2021svm}:
+Exceptional models with generic superpotential coefficients are also found~\cite{Sun:2019bnd} to be inconsistent with Theorem \ref{thm:01} and \ref{thm:02}.
+These exceptions can be viewed as having non-generic R-charges, but are more properly described as possessing special R-charge assignments satisfying certain conditions~\cite{Amariti:2020lvx, Sun:2021svm}:

-\begin{theorem} In a Wess-Zumino model with generic superpotential coefficients, a sufficient condition for the existence of a SUSY minimum is that $N_2 \le N_0 + N_\pm$ holds for a consistent R-charge assignment, where $N_2$ and $N_0$ are the numbers of R-charge $2$ and R-charge $0$ fields, and $N_\pm$ is the number of independent products of oppositely R-charged fields which appear only linearly in cubic terms of a renormalizable superpotential. \end{theorem}
+\begin{theorem} In a Wess-Zumino model with a renormalizable superpotential and generic coefficients, a sufficient condition for the existence of a SUSY minimum is that $N_2 \le N_0 + N'_\pm$ holds for a consistent R-charge assignment, where $N_2$ and $N_0$ are the numbers of R-charge $2$ and R-charge $0$ fields, and $N'_\pm$ is the number of independent products of oppositely R-charged fields which appear only linearly in cubic terms of the superpotential. \end{theorem}